penafieljlm/salamander/README.md

 A minimalistic ruby web crawling framework.

 ## Installation
-To install Salamander, simple invoke the following command on your console:
+To install Salamander, simply invoke the following command on your console:
 ```
 gem install slmndr
 ```